DSCI-310-2023/dsci-310-group-04/README.md

 This project attempts to build a k-nearest neighbour (KNN) classification model to predict song genres using various  Spotify's audio features as predictors:
 `danceability`, `energy`, `key`, `loudness`, `mode`, `speechiness`, `acousticness`, `instrumentalness`, `liveness`, `valence`, `tempo`.

 Our KNN classification model is evaluated using ROC/AUC.
+We were able to create a model that produced an accuracy of 46.8% when predicting the genre of songs based on Spotify audio features in our testing data.

 The data set used is from [rdatascience/tidytuesday](https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-01-21) data.
 It uses [spotifyr](https://www.rcharlie.com/spotifyr/) to get audio track features from Spotify's Web API.
 It can be found specifically with this [URL](https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2020/2020-01-21/spotify_songs.csv), but also in our repository `data` folder.